 Early disseminated disease occurs within weeks as the spirochete disseminates to the nervous system, heart, joints, and other organs.
 At this time, patients may develop multiple widespread skin lesions of disseminated EM along with acute neurologic abnormalities, atrioventricular (AV) block, or myocarditis.

-In the United States, Lyme disease is primarily seen in New England, the mid-Atlantic states, the Midwest, and the west coast.
+In the United States, Lyme disease is primarily seen in New England, the Midwest states, and the west coast.
 It is endemic to most of Europe.
 The ticks that transmit Lyme disease are of the genus Ixodes (eg, Ixodes scapularis, the blacklegged tick or deer tick).
 Mice and deer are the major animal reservoirs.
 Transmission occurs most commonly in the spring and summer months.
 Increased risk of infection is strongly linked to the amount of time spent in wooded or rural areas.

 Lyme disease has been rarely reported in China, Japan, and Russia.
 Although Lyme disease is not considered endemic to countries in Africa, there have been few cases of infection reported.

 Rarely, coinfection with Babesia microti has been documented in adults.

 Lyme disease is subdivided clinically into 3 phases: